 Southaven Police search for suspects who attacked woman who caught them red-handed

-SOUTHAVEN, Miss. — A Southaven mother watched a crime unfold on her front porch, but when she stepped in to stop in, the crooks attacked her.
+SOUTHAVEN, Miss. — A Southaven mother watched a crime unfold on her front porch, but when she stepped in to stop it, the crooks attacked her.

 Marilu Garcia said she's scared, but she's sick and tired of crime.
 That's why she fighting back.